Can You Inherit Bad Teeth?

 Yes…and no.

-It’s true that genetics play a roleinherit bad teeth, in your own dental health.
+It’s true that genetics play a role in your own dental health.
 For example, the shape and size of your jaw can be tied back to your family line, as can the shape of your teeth themselves.
 As such, tooth crowding may be more common in one family than another—a problem that may make it more difficult to clean in between teeth.
 That, in turn, may lead to problems with tooth decay.

 But the tie between your not-so-perfect teeth and your genealogy may be more significant.